Khoury-srg/nesd25/index.markdown

 ## Talk solicitation

 To present your work at NESysDay'25, please submit the following information to
-<a href="https://ne-sysday25.hotcrp.com/" style="text-decoration: none;">https://ne-sysday25.hotcrp.com/</a>
+<a href="https://ne-sysday25.hotcrp.com/" style="text-decoration: none;">https://ne-sysday25.hotcrp.com/</a>:
-- 1-page abstract
-  - Title, abstract, and references (if any) must fit into 1 page.
-  - There is no required format.
-Please use reasonable font sizes and margins.
+- Talk title and abstract (the abstract can be a simple paragraph)
 - Talk length (you may be asked to present a shorter talk than what you select)
   - 15-minute talk/5-minute Q&A
   - 10-minute talk/5-minute Q&A